szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 ### Make Chain Lightning scale more strongly and spread faster to enemies (451)

 This modifies the projectile making it spread faster to enemies.
-Additionally, the starting damage is now 8d6, increasing to 12d6 with the same scaling as vanilla.
+Additionally, for non-IWDEE games, the starting damage is now 8d6, increasing to 12d6 with the same scaling as vanilla.
 Both things can be freely allowed or disallowed through the configuration file.
-Not available for IWDEE.

 ### Make Icelance upgrade damage every 2 levels up to 10d6 (452)